acumos/model-runner-h2o-model-runner/docs/overview.rst

 .. ===============LICENSE_END=========================================================

 ============================
-H2O Predictor Overview
+H2O Model Runner Overview
 ============================

-The Acumos H2O Predictor service scores datasets against a POJO or MOJO H2O model.
-The Acumos H2O Predictor service is a Flask application that provides RESTFul endpoints, with a swagger spec detailing each endpoint.
+The Acumos H2O Model Runner service scores datasets against a POJO or MOJO H2O model.
+The Acumos H2O Model Runner service is a Flask application that provides RESTFul endpoints, with a swagger spec detailing each endpoint.

 The source is available from the Linux Foundation Gerrit server: